 Dry the surface.

-Remember that you’re using substances to kill living things, even if they’re just bacteria and mould.
+Remember that you’re using cleaning substances to kill living things, even if they’re just bacteria and mould.
 You are also a living thing, so these cleaning materials probably won’t do you much good in large concentrations or over a long period of time.
 It's important to take your safety into account when meddling around with cleaning materials!

-If you’re using a bleach-based cleaning material (chlorine or hydrogen peroxide)
+So, if you’re using bleach-based cleaning materials (such as chlorine or hydrogen peroxide):

 Remember to wear protective rubber gloves.
 Standard dishwashing gloves are good enough.
 You need to protect your skin and fingernails.

-Be careful you don’t splash the bleach into your eyes.
-Not only will your eyes hurt, but you may also do irreparable damage.
-Wear eye protection whenever you use these substances.
+Be careful and don't splash the bleach into your eyes.
+Not only will your eyes hurt, but you may also do irreparable damage to your vision.
+Wear eye protection whenever you use these cleaning substances.

-Baking soda is alkaline and just as corrosive as vinegar, so skin protection is just as important.
+Baking soda is alkaline and just as corrosive as vinegar, so skin protection is just as important here.

 Protect your eyes against accidental splashes.